smashmath/smashmath/_projects/newnormalized.md

 $$v_i=\left(\lambda^{n-i}-\sum_{k=i}^{n-1}p_k\lambda^{k-i}\right)v_n$$

 Basically $$v_i=\frac{v_{i-1}+p_i}{\lambda}$$.
-Or, in words, canceling out the constant term and then dividing by lambda.
+Or, in words, canceling out the constant term of the previous entry and then dividing by $$\lambda$$.

 Now, generalized eigenvectors for the repeated case are not quite as easy to find.
 I have not found a simple general formula, and I don't think it would be worth looking for.

 Finding eigenvectors when you already know the eigenvalues is basically equivalent to finding vectors in the null space of $$B^T-\lambda I$$.
 Of course, generalized eigenvectors complicate things a bit, but overall it's just row reduction.

 However, once you find all the eigenvectors, you have to solve the initial value problem.
 Luckily, there is a shortcut which is to calculate the cofactors of the first row of the matrix of eigenvectors (or modal matrix in the general case) and then divide by the determinant.
+This is equivalent to using Cramer's rule, which is actually not a bad idea in this case since the $$\textbf{b}$$ vector has only one nonzero entry, making it a good choice to expand the determinant along its column.

 In conclusion, this is not the best way to do it by hand, in my opinion.
-Choosing between this and inverting the Wronskian, I would probably choose this, though, because I find solving these systems a lot more fun than differentiating and inverting a matrix.
+Choosing between this and inverting the Wronskian, I would probably choose this, though, because I find solving these systems a lot more fun than differentiating a bunch of different functions and then inverting a matrix.

 ### Using the recursive formula